ersilia-os/illness-metaphors/book/README.md

 This project was developed by the [Ersilia Open Source Initiative](https://ersilia.io) during the June 2024 AI Residency at [Konvent](https://konventzero.com/).
 It is part of our ongoing efforts to promote open-source collaboration and advance research in the field of neglected diseases.

+- To learn more about the context of this project, read [this blogpost](XXXXXXXXXXXXXXXX).
-- See [this slide-deck]() explaining our first presentation at Konvent.
+- See [this slide-deck](https://drive.google.com/file/d/1sVgT0LE3cEI5QRrpAPQbxrwdd6Na5fEH/view?usp=sharing) explaining our first presentation at Konvent.
 - To use the associated the code, please see the [ersilia-os/illness-metaphors](https://github.com/ersilia-os/illness-metaphors) GitHub repository.
 - All results associated with this project are available in [this link](https://drive.google.com/file/d/1IMK76RO181YU4yWEze3exAC8SmTVpfdu/view?usp=sharing).